 What is HPV?

-HPV, short for human papillomavirus, is a very common virus—about 79 million people in the United States are currently infected with HPV.
-HPV is transmitted through intimate skin-to-skin contact.
+HPV, short for human papillomavirus, is a very common virus—about 79 million people in the United States are currently infected with HPV, and about 4 out of 5 people will get HPV at some point in their lives.
+HPV is transmitted through intimate skin-to-skin contact and can be passed even when an infected person has no signs or symptoms.

-Every year, more than 31,500 people are diagnosed with an HPV associated cancer.
-Though many HPV infections go away on their own, some HPV infections can cause cervical, vaginal, and vulvar cancers in women; penile cancer in men; and anal cancer, cancer of the back of the throat (oropharynx), and genital warts in both men and women.
+Most HPV infections do not cause symptoms and go away on their own, but some HPV infections can cause health problems or lead to cancer years or even decades later.
+HPV infections can cause cervical, vaginal, and vulvar cancers in women; penile cancer in men; and anal cancer, cancer of the back of the throat (oropharynx), and genital warts in both men and women.
+There is no way to know which people who have HPV will develop cancer or other diseases.

 HPV Vaccination is Cancer Prevention

-Talk to your healthcare provider to make sure your children are protected.
+Talk to your healthcare provider to make sure your preteen is protected against HPV-related cancers!

 In this video, a family physician explains his decision, as a doctor and a parent, to make sure each of his children received HPV vaccine at age 11 or 12.